What Is Demi-Glace? Rich, Slow-Simmered French Sauce

 Do you need flour to make demi-glace?

 No. Classical demi uses a flour-based espagnole, but a modern reduction-only approach delivers a cleaner flavor.
-That is the method we use.
+That's the method we use.

 What is the difference between demi-glace and glace de viande?

-Glace de viande is a deeper concentration beyond demi-glace, more syrupy and used in small amounts to fortify a sauce.
+Glace de viande is an even deeper reduction of brown stock, more concentrated and syrupy than demi-glace, used in small amounts to fortify a sauce.

 Is chicken demi-glace a thing?